Cedar Ridge Elementary

 Focus Attention on Learning

-Students should not bring toys, cards, gum, candy, electronics, or anything that distracts from learning.
-Students should seek the teacher’s permission before bringing P.E. equipment.
+Students should not bring toys, trading cards (Pokemon), gum, candy, electronics, or anything that distracts from learning.
+Students should seek the teacher’s permission before bringing P.E. equipment and label personal equipment with their name.
 Students should not sell or trade personal items at school.

 CARPOOL ARRIVAL AND DISMISSAL PROCEDURES